Irish Flute (Tin Whistle)

 For purchase or information about the instruments you can contact the teacher.

 Raphaël De Cock plays and sings with, among others, Griff, Osuna, Northern Lights, Muntagna Nera (Graindelavoix), NadiSuna, the Collectif Muzikaciné (Odna), Néboa, Waira, Tenore Monte Arvu and A Contrabanda.
 Raphaël began to play the Irish flute (tin whistle and low whistle) when he was 16 years old.
 The following year he started playing the uillean pipes (Irish bagpipes) and since then Raphael has not stopped collecting and playing traditional musical instruments.
 This musical millipede went on to specialize in a variety of ethnic singing styles, perhaps the most remarkable among them being Tuvan throatsinging.
 Meanwhile he has blossomed as a multi-instrumentalist and among other things he plays all sorts of flutes, bagpipes (gaita galega, Irish uillean pipes, Swedish säckpipa, Picard muchosa, Bulgarian gaida), Jew’s harp, stringed instruments (Siberian chatkhan, Tuvan chanzy, Chinese guqin), fiddles (Tuvan igil, Norwegian Hardanger fiddle Bulgarian gadulka) etc.

-Come and discover this course during the free session on Wednesday 18th of September, between 6 pm and 7 pm.
+Come and discover this course during the free session on Wednesday 20 September 2023, between 6 pm and 7 pm.

 Collective course (8 courses/cycle)

 5 pm – 5:45 pm : Slot new students

 7:15 pm – 8 pm : Slot new students